United States Numbered Highway System: System details

 Except for toll bridges and tunnels, very few U.S. Routes are toll roads.
 AASHTO policy says that a toll road may only be included as a special route, and that "a toll-free routing between the same termini shall continue to be retained and marked as a part of the U.S. Numbered System."
-U.S. Route 3 (US 3) meets this obligation; in New Hampshire, it does not follow tolled portions of the Everett Turnpike.
-But US Routes in the system do use parts of five toll roads:
+US 3 meets this obligation; in New Hampshire, it does not follow tolled portions of the Everett Turnpike.
+However, U.S. Routes in the system do use parts of five toll roads: